solana-labs/solana/rfcs/0011-db-ledger.md

 The bank exposes to replicate_stage:

- 1. the prev_id it's expecting, that is: which PoH chain it's working on 2.
+ 1. prev_id: which PoH chain it's working on as indicated by the id of the last entry it processed
+ 2. tick_height: the ticks in the PoH chain currently being verified by this bank
+ 4. votes: a stack of records that contain
+     a. prev_ids: what anything after this vote must chain to in PoH
+     b. tick height: the tick_height at which this vote was cast
+     c. lockout period: how long a chain must be observed to be in the ledger to be able to be chained below this vote

 ### Culling